Experts suggest following these pieces of advice to take care of your bladder

 You shouldn’t force yourself to pee.

 “Our bodies have, over the millennia, evolved a highly sophisticated system for proper elimination of urine.
 This involves a complex neurological pathway that triggers the contraction of the bladder muscle with a coordinated relaxation of the urinary sphincter.
 Repetitive power peeing can disrupt this synchronized event and, over time, lead to a loss of bladder strength and proper sensation, culminating in poor emptying and the inability to appropriately discharge urine”, said Robert Mordkin, M.D., FACS, chief of urology and the director of robotic and laparoscopic surgery at the Virginia Hospital Center in Arlington, Virginia.
 Don’t be in a hurry.
-Even peeing need its time like when you take some time to poop.
+Even peeing needs time, like when you take some time to poop.

 3. Follow the “20-second bladder rule”

 Most mammals take 21 seconds on average to empty their bladders.
 Humans release about one cup of liquid.
 A person who drinks the expected 8 glasses of water per day, consequently needs to pee roughly 8 times per day, according to urologist Nicole Eisenbrown, M.D.
-However, if you don’t drink enough (or too much), or if you ignore your body’s signals when it needs to urinate, your timing, and hence the length of your stream won’t be regular.
+However, if you don’t drink enough (or too much), or if you ignore your body’s signals when it needs to urinate your timing, and hence the length of your stream won’t be regular.

 The 20-second bladder rule can help you improve your hydration and peeing habits.
-Peeing for more than 20 seconds may mean you’re holding it too long, while peeing for less than 20 seconds may suggest you’re going to the toilet too frequently.
-Knowing your current number of seconds can help you evaluate how much water you’re consuming, how often you hold it when you need to go, and other habits that affect your peeing, so that you can make the proper changes.
+Peeing for more than 20 seconds may mean you’re holding it too long while peeing for less than 20 seconds may suggest you’re going to the toilet too frequently.
+Knowing your current number of seconds can help you evaluate how much water you’re consuming, how often you hold it when you need to go, and other habits that affect your peeing so that you can make the proper changes.

 4. You can pee in the shower